Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - **Layer:** An ARpoise "layer" is an individual AR experience or project.
 A single location in the real world can have multiple layers at exactly the same site, each of them a separate AR layer.
 (This is like a channel on your TV or YouTube - you look at them in the same place, but they are completely separate programs.)
 When you stand at that site, the ARpoise and AR-vos apps will show you a list of layers available for you there.

-- **POI:** A layer consists of one or more "POIs" (Point Of Interest), the **prefabs** (prefabricated objects) and their settings that all together make up your AR experience.
-The prefabs can be 3D models, images, sounds etc. and their settings, such as location, scale, animations, etc.
+When you look at an ARpoise layer, you might see for instance colored or textured 3D objects that are positioned at a particular GPS location, are interactive, are animated, have sound, etc. This AR experience is composed of:

+- **Assets:** 3D models, materials, textures, images, sounds etc.
+- These assets are packaged (using the Unity3D Editor) into **prefabs** that are linked to the ARpoise system via a setting in porPOIse.
+- In porPOIse you also define other **settings** for the prefabs, such as GPS location, interactivity, animation.
+- These settings are all defined in porPOIse in a **POI** (Point Of Interest).
+- A set of POIs defined in the porPOIse webpage for a layer then create the AR experience you see when you start the layer.

 - **Geofencing:** This term means to restrict the physical part of the world in which a layer can be viewed in the ARpoise app.
 Right now this is about 200 meters (1/2 city block) around your "home base."
 For the final project, the admin will move this area to a location in San Jose Japantown.

 .

+### Workflow: How to create site specific works for Japantown during Coronavirus lockdowns???
-### Workflow (see below for details on how to do all of this!):
+(see below for details on *how* to do all of this!):

-#### Initial work at home:
+#### Do the initial work at home:

 - Due to the coronavirus lockdown, we have positioned and geofenced your layers **at your home base,** so you can do the main work of **setting up, modifying and testing** your layer in porPOIse there on your PC.

-- Once you understand this tutorial on how to use porPOIse to set up and modify your layer, go to the [**Next Steps**](#next-steps) section at the bottom of this page. to learn how to add new **assets** (2d images, 3D models, sounds, etc.) to your layer.
+- Once you understand this tutorial on how to use porPOIse to set up and modify your layer, go to the [**Next Steps**](#next-steps) section at the bottom of this page for links to tutorials on adding new **assets** (2d images, 3D models, sounds, etc.) to your layer.

 #### Refining your layers once they are moved to Japantown: